khadeeja12/JavaFullStack-Project/README.md

 	}

 <h2>Connecting Service with Angular</h2><br>
-we want to call the service within our application. so we need to create backendservice/backendapi/dataservice in angular.
+we want to call the service within our application.<br>
+so we need to create backendservice/backendapi/dataservice in angular.<br>
-cmd: ng generate service service/data/welcomeData create a method in service declare it in constructor of our required page call it in the button clcik function <br>
+cmd: ng generate service service/data/welcomeData<br>
+create a method in service<br>
+declare it in constructor of our required page<br>
+call it in the button clcik function <br>

-If we call an HttpService, it may take a long time to execute. some service takes 3 to 5 seconds to execute.if we do it synchronously,we call the service and wait for response.The entire browser will hang. so we call all the http services asynchronously.observable is one of the approach for asynchronous communication. angular use extensive use of observables as the interface most of the asynchronolous operations. if we want to use of ajax request using http module angular in tern use of this observables( it is declarative).
+If we call an HttpService, it may take a long time to execute. some service takes 3 to 5 seconds to execute.if we do it synchronously,we call the service and wait for response.The entire browser will hang. so we call all the http services asynchronously.observable is one of the approach for asynchronous communication. angular use extensive use of observables as the interface most of the asynchronolous operations. if we want to use of ajax request using http module angular in tern use of this observables( it is declarative).<br>
+So we use Subscribe() - we can call the same service again and again.<br><br>
+http request we sent, it return the observable.so when we subscribe it execute the http  request and return backs the response<br>
+when we get the response from the subscribe call the success method is called.<br>